THANK YOU FOR SUBSCRIBING

 Architectures that tightly integrate NAND flash, controllers, gateways and HBA’s to the data stream outside the array will perform better at the level of I/O latencies, IOPS and applications.
 When dual-everything, performance optimized hardware is combined with a complete, integrated software stack that extends all the way from the flash module control firmware up through the RAID stack and into the data services and management layers, the resulting combination will make All Flash Arrays not just the best flash solutions, it will make them the best storage solutions.

 All Flash Arrays with a full suite of data services built on an architecture that optimizes current product designs and is extensible to future enhancements like 3D NAND will lead to the widespread replacement of legacy HDD-based storage and hybrid solid state hard drive subsystems in data centers globally.
-The right architecture,
+The right architecture, combined with top-notch design and timely adoption of new technologies, like 3D NAND, will be the catalyst that leads to the all flash data center, and that’s exciting.

 The Cost/Benefit of all flash storage solutions are already compelling: All Flash Arrays allow less storage to support more users with better application, virtualization, and cloud deployments and performance.